kyma-project/eventing-manager/docs/user/troubleshooting/evnt-01-eventing-troubleshooting.md

 ## Symptom

-- You publish an event, but the subscriber does not receive it.
+- You publish an event, but the subscriber doesn't receive it.
 - A Subscription custom resource (CR) is not in the `Ready` state.
-- You cannot publish events, and the publisher receives an error.
+- You can't publish events, and the publisher receives an error.

 ## Cause